TV Colosso

 The show was created by Luiz Ferré, a graphic artist, who also created its characters; and directed by J. B. de Oliveira (Boninho), famous for Rede Globo's hits No Limite (Brazilian version of Survivor) and Big Brother Brasil.
 The puppets were all made by Roberto Dornelles from Ferré's own puppet company Criadores e Criaturas (100 Modos).

 It was a big hit on Brazil and worldwide, but was cancelled due to intense production costs.
 The show was also broadcast in Japan by NHK.

 In 2009, the show's return in April of the same year was discussed by the producer, but not happened.
-Also in that year, it was reported that a DVD box set featuring the show's most important episodes and a Broadway-inspired musical are in works.
+Also in that year, it was reported that a DVD box set featuring the show's most important episodes and a Broadway-inspired musical were in works.

 On October 12, 2016, the show resumed production as a webseries for Playkids.
+It was also syndicated on Viva from October 7, 2024 to January 3, 2025 and is currently available on Globoplay.
+On March 8 of the same year, it was adapted into a stage musical similar to The Lion King and Avenue Q.

 History

 After the ending of Xou da Xuxa in 1993, TV Globo wanted a new children's show for filling the timeslot.
 Director Boninho got in touch with the artist Luiz Ferré to create a concept for the program.